What Are Lightroom Brushes and the Adjustment Brush in Lightroom?

 With the Range Mask tool, you can apply it at once, which really speeds up your editing process.

 In Lightroom, there is sometimes more than one way to approach an edit.
 The Range Mask tool can be one approach that can help you increase the efficiency in your workflow and make more precise local adjustments for greater creative control.

-There are two ways to apply the Range Mask: there is the Colour Range Mask and the Luminance Range Mask.
+There are two ways to apply the Range Mask: there is the Color Range Mask and the Luminance Range Mask.

 Let’s look at these individually.

-The Colour Range Mask limits the local adjustment tools to a range of colours or tones.
+The Color Range Mask limits the local adjustment tools to a range of colors or tones.

 You can find it in Radial Filter, Graduated Filter, and Adjustment Brush.
 It will be greyed out until you select make a local adjustment to your photo.

 In the image below, I found the cocoa powder was reading too orange.
-I wanted to desaturate the colour and make some other adjustments to the tones in this part of the image.
+I wanted to desaturate the color and make some other adjustments to the tones in this part of the image.